ziadat69/BA/BA-1/README.md

-# Exploring Traffic Engineering - Multipath Routing with Link Weight and Segment Optimization
+# Multipath Routing with Link Weight and Segment Optimization

 ## Overview
 The code has been the basis for computational evaluations within the bachelor thesis '**Exploring Traffic Engineering - Multipath Routing with Link Weight and Segment Optimization**'.